CTET 2022 Answer Key, Know How to Raise Objections?

 - Now, select the question against you want to submit challenge and also make sure to provide the valid proof that validate your challenge.

 - Once you select the question and upload necessary document, tap the icon “Make payment”.

 - In the next step, pay the answer key amount of ₹ 1000 per question and note down the payment reference number for future reference.

-The Central Board of Secondary Education (CBSE) will declare the result of CTET exam tentatively in February 2020.
-The result is prepared on the basis of the official answer key which will likely to be announced on January 2020.
+The Central Board of Secondary Education (CBSE) will declare the result of CTET exam tentatively in January 2023.
+The result is prepared on the basis of the official answer key which will likely to be announced in December 2022.
 Candidates can check their result on the official website using their roll number.

 The Central Teacher Eligibility Test (CTET) is conducted for determining the eligibility of B.Ed. degree holders for teaching jobs in government schools such as KVs, NVs, etc. Private schools also have the option to consider the CTET score for their recruitment process.
 Two separate papers are conducted for teaching at primary (classes I to V) and elementary (classes VI to VIII) levels.
 Candidates also have the option of appearing in both the papers.